 Jump back to the Table of Contents

-2. Places to Stay: Kampong Glam & Little India
+BEST Places to STay in Kampong Glam & Little India

 Kampong Glam was the original Malay and Arab area of the city as established by the British colonial government.
-The sultan of Singapore lived here and the main mosque of the city was also established here.
-Today you won’t find a lot of Malays living in Kampong Glam, but you’ll still find its history, heritage, culture, and food.
+The sultan of Singapore lived here and the main mosque of the city was also established in Kampong Glam.
+Today you won’t find a lot of Malays living in this neighborhood, but you’ll still find their history, heritage, culture, and food.

 Little India is within walking distance of Kampong Glam.
 It still has a vibrant Indian community.
 Indians still live in the area or come here to shop, pray, and eat.

-- Good public transport – several MRT stations and bus connections to the rest of the city
+– Good public transport connections – several MRT stations and bus stops

 - Good for architecture, history, and culture